57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ![real-tx](./real-tx.png)

 However, the consumption of gas fees in this process is more expensive than one might think, which contradicts the previously mentioned advantage of reducing gas fees.
-This is because users will inevitably make calls between contracts, once they start using the AA wallet, which also incurs costs.
+This is because users will inevitably make calls between contracts once they start using the AA wallet, which also incurs costs.

 The best solution currently is to use Layer 2 for transactions, which can significantly reduce gas fees.

 ## Summary
-Leveraging AA's characteristics, it can significantly lower the barrier to entry for web3 and create a new era of wallet applications with various functionalities.
+Leveraging AA's characteristics can significantly lower the barrier to entry for web3 and create a new era of wallet applications with various functionalities.
 - Simplify the joining process through familiar login methods or without immediate encryption requirements.
 - Provide recovery options to eliminate losing web3 assets due to key loss.
 - Integrate with fiat currency gateways so that users can directly purchase web3 assets.